akushnikov/nma/docs/changelogs/index.md

 # Changelogs

-Here you can view all changes made in mod in historical order.
+Here you can check full changelogs for each release.